Chamber of Deputies (Romania)

 The Chamber of Deputies (Camera Deputaților) is the lower house in Romania's bicameral parliament.
-It has 330 total seats to which deputies are elected by direct popular vote using party-list proportional representation to serve four-year terms.
+It has 312 regular seats to which deputies are elected by direct popular vote using party-list proportional representation to serve four-year terms.

 Additionally, the organisation of each national ethnic minority is entitled to a seat in the Chamber (under the limitation that a national minority is to be represented by one organisation only).
+As of the 2024 election, there are 19 such additional seats.

 Leadership and structure

 Standing Bureau

 The (Biroul Permanent) is the body elected by the deputies that rules the Chamber.
 Its president is the President of the Chamber, who is elected for a whole legislature (usually four years).
 All the other members are elected at the beginning of each parliamentary session.

+The Chamber of Deputies in Romania is chosen through a democratic process, where all citizens have an equal opportunity to vote freely and privately.
+It serves as a forum for the exchange of diverse viewpoints on national matters.
+Its primary responsibilities, as outlined in the Constitution, revolve around legislating, overseeing the actions of the executive branch, and bolstering parliamentary diplomacy alongside traditional diplomatic endeavors.

 There is one president, and four each of vice presidents, quaestors, and secretaries.
 The current composition is listed below.

-Last President of Chamber Election: November 2021
+Last President of Chamber Election: September 2024

 Committees of the Chamber

 Standing committees and current leadership are listed below.